The Ultimate World War 2 Map of Europe Activity

 1939 – 1945: The World War 2 Map of Europe in 1939 and 1945

 At the beginning of World War 2, the Axis Powers, including Nazi Germany and Japan, posed a formidable threat to the world.
-Their aggression had already led to the invasion of Poland and the surprise attack on Pearl Harbor by Japan, drawing the United States into the conflict.
-Adolf Hitler’s Nazi Germany controlled a significant part of Northwestern Europe, while the Soviet Union and the Western Allies, led by the United States and Great Britain under the leadership of British Prime Minister Winston Churchill, opposed the Axis forces.
+Their aggression had already led to the invasion of Poland and the surprise attack on Pearl Harbor, drawing the United States into the conflict.
+Adolf Hitler’s Nazi Germany controlled a significant part of Western Europe, while the Soviet Union and the Western Allies, led by the United States and Great Britain under the leadership of British Prime Minister Winston Churchill, opposed the Axis forces.

 1946 – 1948: The World War 2 Map of Europe after 1946

 By 1945, the tides had turned, and the Axis Powers were defeated.
 Germany, Japan, and Italy were occupied by the victorious United States, Britain, and France.
-The European Union, although not as we know it today, began to take shape as the post-war world order was established.
+The Marshall Plan was introduced to aid in the reconstruction of Europe, and the European Union, although not as we know it today, began to take shape as the post-war world order was established.
 Neutral countries played a significant role in the reconstruction efforts in the aftermath of the war.

 1945 – 1948: The Berlin Blockade & Airlift

-In 1949, Germany was officially divided into West Germany and East Germany, a reflection of the broader divisions in Europe during the post-war period.
+In 1949, Germany was officially divided into West Germany and the German Democratic Republic (East Germany), a reflection of the broader divisions in Europe during the post-war period.
 The “Iron Curtain” descended, separating East from West, and the Soviet Union maintained control over Eastern Europe.
 The Berlin Blockade and subsequent Airlift demonstrated the stark differences in life on either side of this ideological and physical divide.

 1948 – 1989: The Post-War World Map of Europe